tdwaf/doc.jp/docs/resources/not-using.md

 ### Sentence Search

 - [Youglish](https://youglish.com/japanese): Sentences sourced from YouTube video subtitles.
 Great tool for pronunciation as the words are said by native speakers speaking naturally.

+### Grammar

+- [TokiniAndy Course](https://www.tokiniandy.com/login): He has free youtube videos but the course is amazing.
+Has graded readers, shadowing practice, vocabulary review, textbook lesson and practice (Genki), and more.
+I'm not using it anymore as I'm following a different book than genki now.